jdoleary/Spellmasons/docs/TasksCurrent.md

+- Make picking an upgrade an awaitable message.
+This will make it so that you don't finish entering the portal until you pick an upgrade.
+And it will wait to take your screen to the next level until you are done picking
+    - Show when waiting on other players to pick upgrades
+    - Fix double spend, don't show upgrade screen for upgrades with pickup id that you've already picked for
+- Visually change perk backgrounds so they don't look like spells
 - update electron build to look in savesDir
     - game files install to: C:\Users\Jordan\AppData\Local\spellmasons
     - steam files download to: C:\Program Files (x86)\Steam\steamapps\common\Spellmasons
-- i18n: Press 'z' to make camera follow you
-- if spell pick is up when level changes over it makes it look like it skipped cause it overrides with the perk pick, but the perk pick should wait it's turn
 - mana steal from golem did damage to him but gave him no mana, refund health if it doesn't take mana
     - `lastSpellCost` should work for health too
+    - refund mana for resurrect if cast on living unit
 - "capture soul" should "store" miniboss status
-- brad didn't know you could channel from your spellbook
 - suffocate should be more powerful
-- spellbook search bar
-- improve protedct\ion copy
 - bug: blood golem miniboss never shows attention marker
 - bug: perk: maybe mana overfill stays on me as a modifier, look into this, it should remove self? no?
-- how to resolve clicking on multiple units overlapping
 - Why did handleOnDataMessage throwing unhandled also prevent other instances of Underworld from working (they were stuck too???)
 - "lost connection to server" screen doeesn't offer you a way to reconnect or go back to menu
 - UX: Zoom in is faster than zoom out
 - make music play in menu
 - explain 'ping' in multiplayer
+- explain: brad didn't know you could channel from your spellbook
+    - rerecord explain inventory with new UI
 - make different liquid have different effects
 # Nice to haves
 - Make gameplay video with Brad, add it to Steam and YouTube